 This former hedge fund manager is worth $2.6 billion and is known for his successful natural gas trading.

 He founded Centaurus Advisor, a Houston-based hedge fund firm that managed over $3 billion in assets.
-However, in 2012, Arnold closed his hedge fund and decided to focus on philanthropy and trying to change policies as an activist.
+Subsequently, Arnold closed his hedge fund in 2012 and decided to focus on philanthropy and trying to change policies as an activist.